Wallenpaupack Area's Caitlin Donahue is headed to Dowling College to continue her softball career.

 "Caitlin does a terrific job for us defensively at first base," he said.
 "She's a very intense kid, especially on the softball field.
 Caitlin works really hard in the off-season and it shows."

-Page 2 of 3 - This past week at the high school, Donahue and her family gathered to formally announce her future intentions.
+This past week at the high school, Donahue and her family gathered to formally announce her future intentions.

 After months of serious consideration, Caitlin has decided to continue her academic career at Dowling College on Long Island.